 A nomination from the Office of Ethnic Communities does not ensure an appointment.
 Our role in the appointment process does not extend beyond providing nominations.
 The appointment process is highly competitive and a single vacancy for a board member can attract a high number of nominations from several sources.
-Shortlisting is made by the appointing agency and the final decision is made by the Minister or Governer-General with Cabinet’s approval.
+Shortlisting and interviewing is done by the agency and the final decision is made by the Minister or Governor-General with Cabinet’s approval.

 How can I increase my chances of being appointed to a board role?